kae-chi/Fake_Mote/README.txt

 Purpose and Design Philosophy:

-Mirage is a command line python script which is meant to interact with the the Web-Based Graphic User Interaface (Web GUI) by sending data through UDP packages, ultimately mimicking data being sent to the flight computer.
+Mirage is a command line python script which is meant to interact with the the Web-Based Graphic User Interaface (Web GUI) by sending data through UDP packages, ultimately mimicking data being sent from both MOTES.

 The design philosophy behind the following program is the act of "hoodle", or hardware out of the loop testing.
 Given the spacial limitations fo the lap, we cannot always  ave the MOTE lying out at all times.